-"And concerning these things it is that great disputes and differences have arisen among them, while the Sadducees are able to persuade none but the rich, and have not the populace obsequious (obedient or giving deference) to them, but the Pharisees have the multitude on their side. " (Antiquities of the Jews, Book 13, Chapter 10)
+"And concerning these things it is that great disputes and differences have arisen among them, while the Sadducees are able to persuade none but the rich, and have not the populace obsequious (obedient or giving deference) to them, but the Pharisees have the multitude on their side" (Antiquities of the Jews, Book 13, Chapter 10).

-The Sadducees believed the only source of divine authority was the written Torah (law of God or first five books of the Bible) and rejected the Oral Traditions held by the Pharisees.
+They believed the only source of divine authority was the written Torah (law of God or first five books of the Bible) and rejected the Oral Traditions held by the Pharisees.
 Their priestly responsibilities included the daily offering of sacrifices at the temple and presiding over the sacrifices during the three great pilgrimage feasts (Passover, Pentecost and Feast of Tabernacles) held in Jerusalem.

 While they were critical of Jesus during his ministry, their opposition and hostility toward the gospel seemed to grow and become more vocal after his death.
 One reason for this marked increase was likely due to their firm belief that there was no resurrection from the dead (Mark 12:18 - 27).
 This conflicted with the primary message of the early New Testament church, which centered around the suffering, death and resurrection of Jesus the Messiah.

-Beliefs and Practices Compared
+Other Beliefs and Practices

 The Sadducees believed in an excessively stringent lifestyle and a very strict literal interpretation of God's written law while the Pharisees used both the written and oral law (or traditions) to decide how to apply God's words to life.
 They, in general, were conservative, aristocratic monarchists, while the Pharisees were eclectic, popular and more democratic.

 The Bible says "eye for eye, tooth for tooth, hand for hand . . . " (Exodus 21:24).
-The Pharisaic application of this verse was that a monetary compensation of the value of the lost eye (or tooth or hand) should be paid to the injured party.
-The Sadducees interpretation of this verse meant that those who caused the loss of an eye (or tooth or hand) should be punished by losing one of their own eyes, teeth or hands.
+The Pharisaic application was that a monetary compensation of the value of the lost eye (or tooth or hand) should be paid to the injured party.
+The Sadducees interpretation, however, was that those who caused the loss of an eye (or tooth or hand) should be punished by losing one of their own eyes, teeth or hands!